gnohz/cole-website/content/snippets/getting-started-with-org-super-agenda-on-spacemacs/index.md

 categories: ["Productivity"]
 ---

+# Demo

-I recently got setup with org-super-agenda.
+I recently got setup with [org-super-agenda](https://github.com/alphapapa/org-super-agenda).
 It's a great tool that makes custom agenda views way easier to manage.

+ I use a "Next View" for quickly finding a task to work on.
+This is what it looks like:

+{{< image src="org-super-next.png" caption="Super Next View" >}}

+I use a "Todo View" for finding tasks to mark as `NEXT`.
+This is what it looks like:

+{{< image src="org-super-todo.png" caption="Super Todo View" >}}

+# Setup

 Setting up with Spacemacs was quick.
 Add `org-super-agenda` to `dotspacemacs-additional-packages`

 {{< highlight elisp >}}
 dotspacemacs-additional-packages '(